 Glen Griesheim serves as Chief Operating Officer and Chief Nursing Officer for St. Mary-Corwin Hospital.
-Glen began his professional career at St. John’s Hospital in Springfield, IL where he worked as a charge nurse in the emergency department.
+Glen began his professional career at St. John’s Hospital in Springfield, IL, where he worked as a charge nurse in the emergency department.
 He then moved on to manage critical care and the ER at Doctor’s Hospital, also located in Springfield.
-Glen transitioned to St. Mary’s Hospital in Decatur, IL, holding the roles of Director of Critical Care, Director of Diagnostic Services and Chief Administrative Officer.
+Glen transitioned to St. Mary’s Hospital in Decatur, IL, holding the roles of Director of Critical Care, Director of Diagnostic Services, and Chief Administrative Officer.
 After more than a decade at St. Mary’s, Glen felt called to an administrative role and took on the position of Vice president of Operations at Carondelet St. Joseph’s Hospital in Tucson.
 Glen then seized the opportunity to serve as Chief Executive Officer at Select Specialty Hospital in Des Moines.
 Glen’s most recent position before joining St. Mary Corwin Hospital was Regional Operations Director at DaVita Kidney Care.

-Dr. Kendall Rockler serves as chief medical officer for St. Mary-Corwin Hospital.
-In this role, Dr. Rockler provides strategic direction and support for the physicians, clinical programs and department directors in order to ensure that the highest standards of quality and patient safety are met in our quest to build whole person care and flourishing communities.
+Dr. Kendall Rockler serves as Chief Medical Officer for St. Mary-Corwin Hospital.
+In this role, Dr. Rockler provides strategic direction and support for the physicians, clinical programs, and department directors in order to ensure that the highest standards of quality and patient safety are met in our quest to build whole person care and flourishing communities.

-Dr. Rockler has a background in Emergency Medicine along with special interests in leadership and advocacy, emergency department and hospital process improvement, international emergency medicine and disaster preparedness.
+Dr. Rockler has a background in emergency medicine along with special interests in leadership and advocacy, emergency department and hospital process improvement, international emergency medicine, and disaster preparedness.
 She has worked in Emergency departments from South Florida and across Southern Colorado both as a physician and as a medical director.

-Dr. Rockler enjoys horseback riding, reading, volunteer work and spending time with her family in the great outdoors.
+Dr. Rockler enjoys horseback riding, reading, volunteer work, and spending time with her family in the great outdoors.

 Volunteer service is an essential part of St. Mary-Corwin Hospital's excellence in patient care.
-Volunteers enhance our quality of care in numerous ways, whether working directly with patients or behind-the-scenes.
+Volunteers enhance our quality of care in numerous ways, whether working directly with patients or behind the scenes.
 They give generously of their time, talents, and their hearts.

-By joining the St. Mary-Corwin Hospital team of volunteers, you will become part of diverse group of individuals who give their time and efforts to improve patient care.
-Joining us in our commitment of providing southern Colorado with quality healthcare enables you to meet personal goals while working with a team of dedicated volunteers and staff.
+By joining the St. Mary-Corwin Hospital team of volunteers, you will become part of a diverse group of individuals who give their time and efforts to improve patient care.
+Joining us in our commitment to providing southern Colorado with quality healthcare enables you to meet personal goals while working with a team of dedicated volunteers and staff.
 By volunteering, you can meet new friends while serving your community.
 Volunteers provide the extra special touch that means so much to our patients and their families.

 If you are interested in becoming a volunteer, contact Volunteer Services: 719-557-5685